 Industry is the basis for Germany’s economic strength.
 Products and innovations from the chemical-pharmaceutical industry decisively contribute to success.
 But the environment for companies is changing rapidly: While competitive pressure is growing, the fourth industrial revolution has started – and sustainable management is gaining in importance.

 Innovations are the prerequisite for a successful future of Germany; they are increasingly being developed in cross-sector networks.
-The chemical-pharmaceutical industry with its innovations can make decisive contributions to a sustainable development – by seeing digitalisation and circular economy as an opportunity.
+The chemical-pharmaceutical industry with its innovations can make decisive contributions to a sustainable development – by seeing digitalisation, sustainability and circular economy as an opportunity.

 Companies need reliable and innovation-friendly framework conditions so that innovative ideas can fast become marketable products, processes and business models.
-This is because change succeeds best in a political and regulatory environment that encourages new products and investments instead of impairing them.
-Germany’s existing, largely selective and fragmented industrial policy – which primarily relies on subsidies, extra conditions and planned eocnomy measures – has turned out costly and inefficient.
+This is because change succeeds best in a political and regulatory environment that encourages new products, services and investments instead of impairing them.
+Quite often, the strength of German industry is wrongly taken for granted.
+Industrial policy is a peripheral issue which primarily and selectively relies on subsidies, extra conditions and planned economy measures.
+Many measures have turned out inefficient.
 Here, the VCI sees an urgent need for industrial policy action.

 - Strengthen sustainable development through better framework conditions

-Politicians can give impulses for better framework conditions and a secure industry location of the future, by way of the following: tackle urgent infrastructure investments, support the digitalisation of industry, make further efforts for trade liberalisation and a definition of international rules, and ensure that regulation is efficient and legally sound.
+Politicians should give impulses by way of the following: tackle urgent infrastructure investments, support the digitalisation of industry, make further efforts for trade liberalisation and a definition of international rules, and ensure that regulation is efficient and legally sound.
+Furthermore, Germany should face up to the international tax competition.
 The chemical industry offers to contribute its expertise.

 - Make Germany fit for the digital future

-For further developing digitalisation, the public sector should expand the technical infrastructure, promote digital education, improve data security and scrutinise data protection rules.
+For further developing digitalisation, the public sector should expand the technical infrastructure, promote digital education, and scrutinize existing data protection rules.
 The required fast broadband infrastructure should be available by 2025 at the latest.
 In parallel, a high-performance security network needs to be created in Germany and Europe between public authorities, companies and research facilities.

 - Drive forward the circular economy under industrial policy

-In order to achieve progress in the circular economy, future and existing legislations should undergo an „innovation check“ so that they do not stand in the way of new business models.
-These points are recommended to stimulate more investment: research promotion for a wide range of technologies, public launch funding for novel projects, easier access to venture capital, encouragement of private-public partnerships for pilot projects.
-Furthermore, politicians should help bring about in society a basic understanding of a circular economy and transparency regarding its goals and costs.
+In order to achieve progress in the circular economy, future and existing legislations should undergo an „innovation check“ so that new business models are not obstructed.
+These points are recommended to stimulate more investment: research promotion for a wide range of technologies, well-funded project support, easier access to venture capital, encouragement of private-public partnerships for pilot projects.
+Also needed are a societal dialogue on the potential of the circular economy and suitable framework conditions under the industrial policy.